SeisComP/seiscomp/doc/base/getting-started.rst

 It also allows :ref:`creating the database <database_configuration_postgresql>` and the database tables.

-For a manual setup of the PostgreSQL database first :ref:`setup the database server<database_configuration_postgresql>`, then create the user, the database and the tables.
+For a manual setup of the PostgreSQL database first :ref:`setup the database server<database_configuration_postgresql>`.
+Thereafter create the user, the database and the tables.

 #.
 Create the user and the database